1999 National League Division Series: Game 1

 A pitcher's duel between Shane Reynolds and Greg Maddux highlighted Game 1.
 The Astros struck first in the top of the second when Tony Eusebio singled in Carl Everett.
 Gerald Williams would tie the game in the bottom of the fifth, singling home Jose Hernández.
 Daryle Ward would give the Astros the lead on a home run in the top of the sixth.
 The score would remain the same until the ninth.
 With Mike Remlinger pitching for Atlanta, Houston loaded the bases with one out as Carl Everett's sacrifice fly put them up 3–1, then a three-run homer by Ken Caminiti capped the inning's scoring.
 The Braves were retired 1-2-3 in the bottom versus Billy Wagner as the Astros took a 1–0 series lead.
-As of 2020, this is the only Division Series the Braves have won after losing either Game 1 or 2 of the series.
+From 1995–2020, this was the only Division Series in the Braves won after losing either Game 1 or 2 of the series.
+Not until 2021, did the Braves repeat the feat after losing Game 1 and subsequently winning the next three games.